 • Firewood

 • Powerbank – This has become an essential item for me no matter the power accessibility.
 Power banks can be a lifesaver to have when spending entire days exploring the great outdoors for both safety and convenience.
+I love this one because it can charge your phone about 4 times which makes it perfect for a cabin weekend with no electricity.

 Cabin Camping Activities to Pack